JanHerca/urantiapedia/output/wikijs/en/article/Building_upon_the_Quaker_experience.md

 ## Our personal spiritualization and “living as Jesus lived.”

 > “The goal for human self-realization should be spiritual not material.
-The only realities worth striving for are divine, spiritual, and eternal.”
+The only realities worth striving for are divine, spiritual, and eternal.” ([UB 100:2.6](/en/The_Urantia_Book/100#p2_6))
->

 > “Spirituality is the indicator of one’s nearness to God. . . it enhances the ability to discover beauty in things, recognize truth in meanings, discover goodness in values.”
 >
 > “Spiritual development is determined by the capacity therefor and is directly proportional to the elimination of the selfish qualities in love.” (<a id="a109_148"></a>[UB 100:2.4](/en/The_Urantia_Book/100#p2_4))